ConPaaS-team/conpaas/docs/userguide.rst

 submitted on demand for ConPaaS.
 An inial bag of tasks is sampled generating a throughput = f(cost) function.
 The user is allowed at any point, including upon new tasks submission,to request the latest throughput = f(cost) function and insert his target throughput.
-After the first bag is sample and submitted for execution the user is allowed to add tasks to the job with the corresponding identifier.
+After the first bag is sampled and submitted for execution the user is allowed to add tasks to the job with the corresponding identifier.
 The user is allowed at any point, including upon new tasks submission,to request the latest throughput = f(cost) function and adjust his target throughput.
-All tasks that are added on are immediately submitted for execution using the latest configuration requested by the user, corresponding to the target throughput.
+All tasks that are added are immediately submitted for execution using the latest configuration requested by the user, corresponding to the target throughput.

 Available commands
 ------------------